matkoniecz/UnNetHackPlus/Dumping-grounds.md

 Gravestone	SOLD
 Gravestone	Sic Transit Gloria Mundi
 Gravestone	That is not dead which can eternal lie, and in successful ascensions even Death may die.
-Gravestone	That is not dead which can eternal lie.
-And with strange aeons even death may die.
 Gravestone	The reports of my demise are completely accurate.
 Gravestone	This grave is reserved - for you!
 Gravestone	This gravestone does not indicate a bones file.